- Off road parking

 Cra-na-ge is a perfect family cottage, in a wonderful coastal location.

-Three bedrooms: 1 x double, 1 x twin , 1 x bunk beds with TV/video combi and en-suite shower room (ground floor).
+Three bedrooms: 1 x double, 1 x twin with a TV/DVD player combi , 1 x bunk beds with en-suite shower room (ground floor).
 Shower room with shower, basin and WC.
 Fully fitted kitchen.
 Dining room.
-Spacious sitting room.
+Spacious sitting room with Smart TV.

 - Oil central heating

-- Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, 3 x flat screen TVs with DVDs, broadband internet
+- Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, Smart TV - can use own password for Netflix and similar, broadband internet

 - Fuel and power inc. in rent